Source Link of the article:

 14

-| // main.js // var greetings = require("./greetings.js"); /* * TypeError: object Bonjour has no * method 'sayHelloInEnglish' */ greetings.sayHelloInEnglish(); /* * TypeError: object Bonjour has no * method 'sayHelloInSpanish' */ greetings.sayHelloInSpanish(); |
+| // main.js// var greetings = require("./greetings.js"); /* * TypeError: object Bonjour has no * method 'sayHelloInEnglish' */greetings.sayHelloInEnglish(); /* * TypeError: object Bonjour has no * method 'sayHelloInSpanish' */greetings.sayHelloInSpanish(); |

 To understand why these errors are occuring, let’s log the value of

-to a console:
+greetings to a console:

 1